MAGA-Wearing High Schoolers Go Viral For Harassment At An Indigenous Peoples' March

 Days after President Donald Trump “joked” about a historic massacre of Native Americans, a group of high schoolers disrupted the Indigenous Peoples March, held in Washington, D.C., and went viral in the process.

-In one video a young boy wearing a Make America Great Again cap stands close to Nathan Phillips, a Vietnam veteran and Native American elder of the Omaha tribe who is singing and drumming, a smile plastered on the high school student’s face.
+In one video a young boy wearing a Make America Great Again cap stands close to an Indigenous elder who is singing and drumming, a smile plastered on the high school student’s face.
 The camera pans to reveal numerous other young boys loudly cheering and chanting in the background over the marchers.
-Some of the MAGA gang are wearing clothing bearing insignia from Covington Catholic High School in Park Hill, KY.
+Some of the MAGA gang are wearing clothing bearing insignia from Covington Catholic High School in Park Hill, Kentucky.

 Advertisement